Entering the US Market: How to Localize for Americans

 ‘The Land of the Free’ ...
 Access to Technology

 The United States has been the birthplace of some of the most game-changing technological revolutions.
 Americans are raised with technology and vice versa; they seldom even need content to be translated, particularly English-speaking Americans, because the source is already in their native language.
-In other words, if your content isn’t localized in a way that seems natural and genuine, your US audience will be able to detect it right away.
+In other words, if your multilingual content in a way that seems natural and genuine, your US audience will be able to detect it right away.

 The good news is that the American taste for technology and innovation offers you more opportunities than ever to interact with them.
 A localized website, a mobile app, promotional videos, presentations, blogs, and social media accounts are just some of the ways you can easily get your product or service across to your US prospects.
 Plus, more options for reaching your American target market means more possibilities for connecting with them in a fruitful way.